 Norovirus is most commonly spread through contact with an infected person, contact with contaminated surfaces, or consuming contaminated food or water.
 The virus can be spread very easily and quickly, and people of all ages can be infected.

-Norovirus is most commonly seen in the winter months, but it can occur year-round.
+Norovirus is most commonly seen in the winter but can occur year-round.
 It is more common in institutional settings, such as hospitals, nursing homes, and daycare centers.

 There is no specific treatment for norovirus, and it usually resolves on its own within a few days.
 However, the virus can be very serious in young children, the elderly, and people with weakened immune systems.